 Beloved Otis College Instructor Joan Takayama-Ogawa on Learning Life’s Lessons Through Clay

-Takayama-Ogawa currently has a three-decade survey showing at the Craft in America Center.
+Takayama-Ogawa recently had a three-decade survey showing at the Craft in America Center.

-Celebrated artist and ceramicist Joan Takayama-Ogawa, who teaches across several programs at Otis College, is the subject of a 30-year survey show at the Craft in America Center, Joan Takayama-Ogawa: Ceramic Beacon, which closes on December 3, 2022.
+Celebrated artist and ceramicist Joan Takayama-Ogawa, who teaches across several programs at Otis College, was the subject of a 30-year survey show at the Craft in America Center, Joan Takayama-Ogawa: Ceramic Beacon, which closed on December 3, 2022.

 Takayama-Ogawa’s lineage spans centuries of work in clay—her family has been creating ceramics in the ancient kiln city of Tokoname, Japan since the 15th century—and her father studied ceramics with Glen Lukens while enrolled in USC’s School of Architecture.
 “Inheriting artistic ceramic DNA from my parents, clay picked me,” she says.
 “During the preparation for this survey, I have thought a lot about my parents, and the rich artistic educational environment they provided.
 Many times, when I finish a major piece, I wonder who made that piece, knowing it comes from my ancestors and not from myself.”